apache/accumulo-website/_posts/blog/2024-04-09-does-a-compactor-return-memory-to-OS.md

 * [Java 11 and memory release article](https://thomas.preissler.me/blog/2021/05/02/release-memory-back-to-the-os-with-java-11)

 ### External compaction test script

+Initiates an external compaction of 700MB of data (20 files of size 35MB) on Compactor q1.

 ***referred to as experiment.jsh in the test setup section***

 ```java
 import org.apache.accumulo.core.conf.Property;